hitchtest/django-remindme-tests/README.rst

   $ hitch test simple_reminder.test

+Note that the first run of the test may take up to 20 minutes to run as it must download and build Redis, two pythons and Postgres.

+Subsequent test runs will take seconds.

+This command will run two tests - one *passing* test (with python 2.7) and one *failing* (with python 3.4).

 Potential issues and caveats
 ============================

 * The tests will only run on *nix systems.
 Windows is not supported.

-* If you get an error regarding the version of redis or postgresql you have installed, change the version number in settings.yml to match yours.

 * Sometimes the latest version of firefox does not work correctly with selenium.
 If you are experiencing selenium/firefox errors, try downgrading firefox one or two versions.

-* Running "hitch test simple_reminder.test" should demonstrate one test *passing* (with python 2.7) and one test *failing* (with python 3.4).

 .. _Django-RemindMe: https://github.com/hitchtest/django-remindme